-It’s unclear whether Qawdhan is referring to active agents of the current incarnation of Shabaab or remnants of the idealized group of his memories.
+It’s unclear whether Qawdhan is referring to active agents of the current incarnation of Shabaab or remnants of the idealised group of his memories.
 I try to tease out a fuller picture.

 “If that is true, why do you think there have been no major attacks since?
 There have been attacks in Puntland [the neighboring quasi-independent federal state of Somalia to the east], but not in Somaliland.
 Why is that?”

 “Because there must be no strategic message to be sent by another attack in Somaliland for now.”